luizagandolfi/Case-MLOps/README.md

  The pipeline is executed in full using the file "dvc.yaml" that specified the stages, order, dependencies and outputs.
 It is executed locally by typing "dvc repro" in the cmd.
 If a parameter is changed, we run again the pipeline and the changes will be applied to the code.

-# Read me for api for model usage.
+# README for api for model usage.
 This part of the readme file is based on the serving of a pipeline.

 ## Assumptions